nextcloud/documentation/user_manual/files/quota.rst

 Storage Quota
 =============

-Your ownCloud admin has the option to set a storage quota on users.
+Your Nextcloud admin has the option to set a storage quota on users.
 Look at the top of your Personal page to see what your quota is, and how much you have used.